doctrine/dbal/docs/en/reference/types.rst

 if they are within PHP's integer range or ``string`` if they aren't.
 Otherwise, returns ``null`` if no data is present.

+.. versionadded:: 4.0

+The mapping to PHP `int` was added in version 4.0

 .. note::

     Due to architectural differences, 32-bit PHP systems have a smaller